MichaelDuivestein/PlaylistWriter/readme.md

 ## Getting Started

-- Open the src/resources/config.json file.
+- Open `src/resources/config.json` for editing.
 - Change "music folder" to the path you want to create a playlist from.
 - Change "output folder" to the path you want the playlist[s] to be written to.
 - Change any other settings as you see fit.

-- To run, add a new debug configuration.
-- "Main class" is za.co.k0ma.playlistwriter.MainKt.
-- "program" arguments should contain the path to your config folder.
+- A run configuration is included in this project and IntelliJ should pick it up.